atmark/simple_cipher/README.md

 # SIMPLE CIPHER APP
 A simple cipher app that performs Caesar and Vigenère Cipher.
-Build with springboot and springboot default database H2DB, with Thymleaf for frontent
+Build with springboot and springboot default database H2DB, with Thymleaf for frontend

 Environment should have `java` and `maven` pre installed.